About the Child Welfare Scholars Program

 - Must demonstrate a commitment to the field of public and/or tribal child welfare

-- Complete SW 4215: Trauma Informed Practice
+- Complete SW 4215: Trauma Informed Practice with Children and Adolescents

 - Attend the Annual ICWA Conference